-Governors
+Governors and members

-All governors will have an enhanced DBS check without barred list information.
+All trustees, local governors and members will have an enhanced DBS check without barred list information.

 They will have an enhanced DBS check with barred list information if working in regulated activity.

 The chair of the board will have their DBS check countersigned by the secretary of state.